Hayward, WI’s Premier Fishing Guide Service

-Fishing guide Jim Stroede provides tours and trips for Sawyer, Washburn, Burnett and surrounding counties in Northwest Wisconsin including Hayward and Spooner.
-We fish the Chippewa Flowage, Lost Land & Teal, Long Lake, Big McKenzie, Grindstone & Lac Courte Oreilles, the Minong Flowage and many other Wisconsin lakes.
+Fishing guide Jim Stroede provides guided fishing trips on lakes around Hayward and Spooner.
+We fish the Chippewa Flowage, Lost Land and; Teal, Long Lake, Big McKenzie, Grindstone & Lac Courte Oreilles, the Minong Flowage and many other Wisconsin lakes.
+Jim also guides Namekagon River float fishing trips for Smallmouth Bass and Musky.

 Our fishing trips target Muskies, Walleyes, Smallmouth and Largemouth Bass, and Northern Pike.
 We can also take advantage of some great Crappie and Bluegill fishing on area waters too.
 Learn more about our guided fishing trips, check out our fishing trip photos, read my fishing tips and don’t miss my regular Hayward fishing report.